Characters of Sakura Wars: Maria Tachibana

 A veteran of the Russian Revolution, Maria is the only member of the Flower Division with prior experience of military tactics and warfare.
 This experience is why she was chosen to be the original leader of the group.
 However, though her struggles in Russia have left her an expert marksman and skilled tactician, she also becomes coldly logical and unwilling to interact with others on an emotional level, which leads to being labeled "Kazuar" (Казуар, meaning "cassowary").
 After a series of setbacks, it is decided that Ichiro Ogami should replace her as leader, with Maria remaining as his second.
 After an initial period of friction between the pair when Ogami arrives, Maria's attitude begins to turn slightly, though she still remains the most coldly emotional of the group.
 Sakura looks up at Maria very much at the beginning.
-Her uniform is Navy Blue.
+Her uniform and kobu are Navy Blue.